visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 What information is the query using to create the output?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-See :ref:`Introspecting_with_Python` for information on how to extract and view the :ref:`XRay_Metadata`, which contains the information the query uses to create the output.
+See :ref:`Introspecting_with_Python_Metadata` for information on how to extract and view the :ref:`XRay_Metadata`, which contains all of the view parameters and query parameters that the query uses to create the output.

 The fields in the Conduit Output are 1D.
 How can I reshape them to be 3D?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++